 The Fitbit Inspire HR has a very similar design to the standard Inspire but it adds heart rate monitoring, more advanced sleep data, VO2 Max, Goal-Based exercise modes and Connected GPS.
 Other functions are the same as the Inspire, but it is a little more expensive due to the extra features.

 There's a display for smartphone notifications and an on-screen dashboard, showing similar metrics to what you would find in the Fitbit app.
-The Inspire is also offers waterproofing up to 50-metres but not swim tracking, and it doesn't have elevation heart rate monitoring either.
+The Inspire also offers waterproofing up to 50-metres but not swim tracking, and it doesn't have elevation or heart rate monitoring either.

 The Inspire is slim, slender and smaller than the Charge 3.
 It also offers interchangeable straps, allowing for a different look, as well as the ability to clip it to clothing with a specific accessory, and it is claimed to have a five-day battery life.
 As with all Fitbit devices, the Inspire connects to the Fitbit app via Bluetooth, offering a range of more detailed stats and data.

 The Fitbit Inspire comes in two colours comprising Black and Sangria.
-Accessories start from £19.99.